 - Human food is unhealthy for all wildlife.
-Feeding wildlife can cause serious, lasting impacts to both the animal and the next humans it may encounter.
+Feeding wildlife causes serious, lasting impacts to both the animal and the next humans it may encounter.

 - Store your stuff securely.
 Follow local guidelines for how to properly store your food away and keep your trash safe to help keep wildlife away.

 Share the Outdoors

 Everyone deserves to have a great time outside.
 Be sure the fun you’re having doesn’t bother anyone else and remember that not everyone is aware of the Leave No Trace Principles before discovering New Hampshire.

 - Be friendly to others you encounter outdoors.
 Friendly attitudes will help reduce conflicts between user groups.

 Keep ski and snowshoe tracks separate whenever possible and avoid hiking on them.
 These tracks help people enjoy their winter activities in New Hampshire.